cloudposse/terraform-aws-components/modules/spacelift/README.md

 ### Triggering with GitHub Comments (Preferred)

 Atmos support for `atmos describe affected` made it possible to greatly improve Spacelift's triggering workflow.
 Now we can add a GitHub Action to collect all affected components for a given Pull Request and add a GitHub comment to the given PR with a formatted list of the affected stacks.
-Then Spacelift can watch for a GitHub comment event, and then trigger stacks based on that comment.
+Then Spacelift can watch for a GitHub comment event and then trigger stacks based on that comment.

 In order to set up GitHub Comment triggers, first add the following `GIT_PUSH Plan Affected` policy to the `spaces` component.